Microservices Security Cheat Sheet¶

 - Message broker shall enforce access control policy to mitigate unauthorized access and implement the principle of least privileges:

 - this allows mitigating the threat of microservice elevation of privileges

 - Logging agent shall filter/sanitize output log messages to sensitive data (e.g., PII, passwords, API keys) will never send to the central logging subsystem (data minimization principle).
 For a comprehensive overview of items that should be excluded from logging, please see the OWASP Logging Cheat Sheet.

 - Microservices shall generate a correlation ID that uniquely identifies every call chain and helps group log messages to investigate them.
 The logging agent shall include a correlation ID in every log message.

-- Logging agent shall periodically provide health and status data to indicate its availability or non-availability.
+- The logging agent shall periodically provide health and status data to indicate its availability or non-availability.

-- Logging agent shall publish log messages in structured logs format (e.g., JSON, CSV).
+- The logging agent shall publish log messages in a structured logs format (e.g., JSON, CSV).

-- Logging agent shall append log messages with context data, e.g., platform context (hostname, container name), runtime context (class name, filename).
+- The logging agent shall append log messages with context data, e.g., platform context (hostname, container name), runtime context (class name, filename).